Introducing Pangaia, your new go-to brand for simple and chic loungewear essentials. A guilt-free that buy you won't regret.

 Prices range between $50 (£40) for their organic cotton cropped t-shirts and $149 (£117) for their hoodies.
-The fabrics and technologies are a constant change in their collections and these are reflected on the price.
-The same t-shirt style in organic cotton is $55 (£44) and in seaweed fibre $85 (£67).
+The fabrics and technologies are a constant change in their collections and these are reflected in the price.
+The same T-shirt style in organic cotton is $55 (£44) and in seaweed fibre $85 (£67).
 Their grape leather trainers are $245 (£194) and the flower down puffer jackets are between $590 (£428) depending on the length, quite expensive if compared to similar models from other brands—but they don’t need the same amount of time, research, and technology as the Pangaia ones.
-Their collections usually sell out quickly and are available exclusively online through their website (thepangaia.com).
+Their collections usually sell out quickly and are available exclusively online through their website.

 Aligned with its values, the brand’s main source of inspiration is the environment.
 Every collection brings nature’s elements in different aspects.
-Their most recent launch was the grape leather trainers range, which are zero-waste.
-With the Desert, Coral Relief, Pastel, Ocean and 7 Pop Colours collections, they introduced new colours and tones to their signature styles.
-But they’ve also developed new fabrics and brought other natural ones into their mix, dedicating one collection for each: seaweed fibre, and linen.
+Their most recent launch was the grape leather trainers range, which is zero-waste.
+With the Desert, Coral Relief, Pastel, Ocean, and 7 Pop Colors collections, they introduced new colors and tones to their signature styles.
+But they’ve also developed new fabrics and brought other natural ones into their mix, dedicating one collection for each: seaweed fiber, and linen.
 The Relaxed and Cropped collection brought a modern twist to their traditional styles with raw hems and oversized pieces.